boydjc/Loan-Calculator/README.md

 # Loan-Calculator

-A simple loan calculator for a class assignment.
+A simple loan calculator for iOS.
 Practices layout constraints.
 The app will size correctly for the following iPhone displays in both portrait and landscape.

  - iPhone 13 Pro Max
  - iPhone 11 Pro Max